What distinguishes Batchelor & Kimball is the ability to deal with complexity.

 Here’s why: We do what it takes to stay prepared for these kinds of HVAC and plumbing assignments.

 If you haven’t worked with us before, please read a few of our “stories from the field" and see how we prepare for projects in your industry.
 This is the evidence we offer to earn your confidence — and give us a try.

-Kimball left M&E for another partnership, Batchelor stayed on.
-But as the 1970s neared an end, they realized their complementary strengths made them a good team.
+Kimball left M&E while Batchelor stayed on.
+They stayed close and began to realize their complementary strengths made them a good team.
 So, they went into business together with a resolve to do good work.

-Key to B&K’S steady growth was the 2010 expansion of the company’s fabrication shop, which better prepared the firm to move faster on complex projects while lowering costs.
+Key to B&K’s steady growth was the expansion of the company’s fabrication shop, which better prepared the firm to move faster on complex projects while lowering costs.

 Inside our Conyers, Ga. headquarters, built in 2018: Open spaces, plenty of pods for collaboration

-The year 2014 brought a new generation of the Batchelor family to the company with the hiring of David’s son, Brian.
+In time, a new generation of the Batchelor family joined the company with the hiring of David’s son, Brian.

-Before being named CEO in 2018, Brian served as operations manager for the firm and orchestrated the firm’s construction and move to a new headquarters on Plunkett Road in Conyers.
+Before being named CEO, Brian served as operations manager for the firm and orchestrated the firm’s construction and move to a new headquarters on Plunkett Road in Conyers.
 Fabrication capacity tripled – B&K now had a state-of-the-art, 90,000-square-foot shop.

-In 2020, the construction leader EMCOR Group acquired Batchelor & Kimball, adding resources on a national scale while retaining B&K’s leadership and specialization.
+Soon after, the construction leader EMCOR Group, Inc. acquired Batchelor & Kimball, adding resources on a national scale while retaining B&K’s leadership and specialization.

 Experience has taught us how to anticipate gaps in scope and items not reflected in drawings or specification docs.